MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 One of the What tools  does Marketing pivot and optimize towards its outcomes?

-Agile tracks via EBM

 Reaching strategic goals requires experimenting, inspecting, and adapting

 ![EBM](/assets/img/EBM.PNG)

-The top two marketing challenges I have consistently encountered across various industries and companies are as follows: